marcoturi/ionic1-boilerplate/README.md

 ## Dependences
-After NodeJs and Npm are installed you should run: npm install -g eslint ionic cordova gulp-cli bower ios-sim -g
+After NodeJs and Npm are installed you should run: npm install eslint ionic cordova gulp-cli bower ios-sim -g

 ##<a name="installation"></a>Installation